Artificial-Intelligence-AHS/ai-21/Meeting-Recap/README.md

 ### **Advanced Group**

-We finished up the calculations of start
+We finished up the calculations of start and end points of the audio files and sent them to the API to recognize the words.
+We also created a program that will use the API to create a conversation with the user.